Factsheet: Your credit report

 incorrect.
 If they don't fix the problem, go directly to your

-credit provider's independent dispute resolution scheme.
-This will
+credit provider's independent dispute resolution scheme, the Australian

 - Listing still incorrect?
 Contact the Privacy